AMELI: Enhancing Multimodal Entity Linking with Fine-Grained Attributes: Introduction

-To support research toward attribute-aware multimodal entity linking, we introduce \dataset{}, which consists of (1) a multimodal knowledge base that includes 35,598 product entities collected from Best Buy\footnote{\url{https://www.bestbuy.com/}} website and each entity is described with a product name, a product description, a set of product attributes and values and several product images; and (2) a multimodal entity linking benchmark dataset that contains 18,472 data instances while each instance contains a text description for a particular entity mention and several images\footnote{The data described here was accessed, collected, hosted and used only by the co-authors at Virginia Tech}.
-The goal is to interpret the multimodal context, especially the various attributes and values, of each entity mention, and map it to a particular entity in the multimodal knowledge base. \dataset{} is challenging as many entities in the knowledge base are about similar products with subtle difference in a few attributes and thus the model needs to correctly detect all the attributes from the multimodal context of each mention in order to link it to the target entity.
+To support research toward attribute-aware multimodal entity linking, we introduce \dataset{}, which consists of (1) a multimodal knowledge base that includes 34,690 product entities collected from the Best Buy\footnote{\url{https://www.bestbuy.com/}} website and each entity is described with a product name, a product description, a set of attribute categories and values, e.g., ``Color: Black'', and several images; and (2) a multimodal entity linking benchmark dataset that contains 16,735 data instances while each instance contains a text description for a particular entity mention and several images.
+The goal is to interpret the multimodal context and attributes of each mention and map it to a particular entity in the multimodal knowledge base. \dataset{} is challenging as many entities in the knowledge base are about similar products with subtle differences in a few attributes, and thus, the model needs to correctly detect all the attributes from the multimodal context of each mention in order to link it to the target entity.

-We conduct baseline experiments with several entity linking models and propose a new framework consisting of an NLI-based text model incorporating the entailment between the mention text and the entity attributes and an image model based on contrastive representation learning.
-Still, experimental results demonstrate a significant gap between machine (33.47\%) and human performance (79.73\%).
+We conduct baseline experiments with several entity linking methods and propose a new framework consisting of a Natural Language Inference (NLI) based text disambiguation model to compare the mention description and attributes of candidate entities from the knowledge base and an image disambiguation model based on contrastive learning.
+Though our proposed approach significantly outperforms all the strong baselines, the experimental results still show a large gap between machine (51.54\% F-score) and human performance (74.0\% F-score).
 The contributions of this work can be summarized as follows:

-\begin{itemize} \item To the best of our knowledge, \dataset{} is the first benchmark dataset to support attribute-aware multimodal entity linking and we are the first to integrate attribute features to improve multimodal entity linking task. \item We propose a new approach consisting of an NLI-based text model and a contrastive-representation-learning-based image model to establish baseline performance on \dataset{}.
-A further ablation study shows the benefits of incorporating attribute information in the multimodal entity linking task. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, \dataset{} is the first benchmark dataset to support attribute-aware multimodal entity linking, and we are the first to integrate attribute features to improve the multimodal entity linking task. \item We propose a new disambiguation approach that considers the multimodal context of mentions as well as attributes of candidate entities, which significantly outperforms all the previous strong baselines on \dataset{}.
+Ablation studies further demonstrate the benefit and necessity of incorporating attribute information for multimodal entity linking. \end{itemize}